-Future SAGD development for the delineated Corner asset includes the first phase that has a regulatory approval for 40,000 bbl/d followed by a second phase to take the asset up to 90,000 bbl/d of capacity.
+Future SAGD development for the Corner asset includes the first phase that has a regulatory approval for 40,000 bbl/d (Corner Project 1) followed by a second phase that will increase the total facility capacity to 90,000 bbl/d (Corner Project 2).
 Development of the Corner assets is contingent upon various factors.
 For further detail relating to potential future development plans for the Corner assets please see "Appendix A - Supplemental Disclosure - Contingent Resource Estimates".